kvinay7/interview-preparation/OS.md

 1. Power is supplied → Motherboard and components wake up.
 2. CPU locates BIOS/UEFI firmware in ROM on motherboard which is hardcoded and starts executing it.
 3. BIOS/UEFI runs POST (power-on-self-test) to ensure hardware is working.
-4. BIOS/UEFI loads bootloader from storage (HDD/SSD) and hands over control to it.
+4. BIOS/UEFI loads bootloader from storage (HDD/SSD) through Master Boot Record (MBR) partition/EFI System Partition (ESP) and hands over control to it.
 5. Operating System `kernel` is loaded into main memory (RAM) from storage device by Bootloader.
 6. Drivers and system services are initialized.
 Login screen or desktop is displayed.